Jens Lekman: Music career

 On 27 April 2022, Lekman announced the reissue of two of his albums that had previously been made unavailable: Oh You're So Silent Jens and Night Falls Over Kortedala.
 They were reissued respectively as The Cherry Trees Are Still in Blossom and The Linden Trees Are Still in Blossom.
 The reissued versions of the albums are composed of re-recordings of all the original tracks, as well as entirely new tracks.
 The Cherry Trees Are Still in Blossom was released digitally on 27 April 2022, whereas The Linden Trees Are Still in Blossom was digitally released on 4 May 2022.
 Both albums were released physically on 3 June 2022 via record label Secretly Canadian.

+On 12 September 2025, Lekman released his seventh studio album, Songs for Other People's Weddings, via Secretly Canadian.
+A narrative concept album inspired by his performances as wedding singer, the album was also accompanied by a novel, co-written with David Levithan.

+Artistry

+Stephen Metcalf noted that Lekman differs from his influences, among them Morrissey and Stephin Merritt, by fashioning a coyness in his songs about sex – a demeanor that is euphemistic or "even aseptically unsexual" – although he similarly writes of passion and longing.
+He has often made use of samples, comparable to that of the Avalanches, who he admits to have "rip[ped] off".